imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 Similar to before, darker shades indicate lower loss.
 How exciting!
-A smooth problem optimization landscape without local minima!
-This makes BC better-posed to solve these non-cyclic tasks.
+The smooth, continuous landscape—with no local minima—makes the optimization well-posed for non-cyclic tasks.
+Because the BC optimization problem is both simpler and more stable, it also allows us to scale up to higher-dimensional problems.
+This simplicity has been a key enabler for developing **end-to-end policies directly from images**.

 That being said, **BC** isn't perfect and it has it's **issues**:
-1. You need to manually collect expensive teleoperation data.
-That being said, this is still cheaper than RL breaking your robot.
+1. You must manually collect teleoperated demonstration data, which can be expensive.
+However, this cost is often much lower than dealing with the damage and downtime from RL experiments that break your robot.
-2. By mathematical definition, BC can't do better than the demonstrations given.
-But hey, suboptimal is better than complete failure.
+2. By definition, BC can’t exceed the performance of the provided demonstrations.
+Yet, achieving a suboptimal solution is far preferable to a complete failure.

 That being said, **BC is simple** and that is its greatest strength.
 I'll leave you with a quote from a friend: